LucasDelfino92/morrowindsharp/main.md

 ⭐ [**Graphic Herbalism - MWSE and OpenMW Edition**](https://www.nexusmods.com/morrowind/mods/46599)
 Automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core + Vanilla Meshes

 ⭐ [**Graphic Herbalism- Ash Yam Collision Switch**](https://www.nexusmods.com/morrowind/mods/49154)